 - Reasons You Shouldn’t For Sale By Owner via Keeping Current Matters

 If you found this article on home selling myths to be an interesting read, please share it across your social media!

 Have you been thinking about selling your home in Johannesburg, South Africa?
 I would love the opportunity to personally explain what the entire process entails, and more importantly, what top real estate agents such as myself will bring to the table to assist you when selling your home!

 Excited about selling your home yet?
 I am already excited for you!

 Let’s start a conversation today!

-About the author: The above article “15 Home Selling Myths You Need To Stop Believing” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with the Luxury Portfolio team of Chas Everitt International Group.
+About the author: The above article “15 Home Selling Myths You Need To Stop Believing” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
 With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling luxury real estate in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect!

 © 2015-2017, Xavier De Buck.
 All Rights Reserved.